 Show only the color mapping and one label and then go to View Set.
-Enter a name and press Enter to validate.

 Now show all the labels, change the view and create a new view set.

 Select the first view set in the tree explorer (in the Other Objects folder).
 Do a right-click and select Show.
 It will restore this view and you should see only one label.
 Now do the same with the second view set.
 All labels are visible now.